KaninHop/hdtSMP64/README.md

 - `smp reset` reloads the configs.xml file, attempts to reload all meshes and reset the whole HDT-SMP system.
   However, it is a little buggy and may fail to reload some meshes or constraints properly.
-- `smp gpu` toggles the CUDA collision algorithm, if there is at least one CUDA device available.
-If there is no device available, it does nothing.
-- `smp timing` starts a timing sequence for the collision detection algorithm.
-The next 200 frames will switch between CPU and GPU collision.
-Once complete, mean and standard deviation of timings for the two collision algorithms are displayed on the console.
 - `smp dumptree` dumps the entire node tree of the current targeted NPC to the log file.
 - `smp detail` shows extended details of all tracked actors, including active and inactive armour and head parts.